confluentinc/ksql/design-proposals/klip-61-bootstrapped-table-subscriptions.md

 - Bootstrapped subscriptions will not be supported on `STREAMS`.
 Instead, we will throw an informative error that tells the user to use `SET 'auto.offset.reset'='earliest';` with a push query in order to get all past data in the `STREAM` while simultaneously subscribing to any future updates.
-This is because unlike `TABLES` which have a current state that a pull query retrieves, there is no current state for a `STREAM`.
+This is because unlike `TABLES` which have a materialized current state that a pull query retrieves, there is no current state for a `STREAM`.

 ## Value/Return